 In order to promote peaceful and inclusive societies, we must address violence in all its forms and ensure access to justice and effective and accountable institutions.
 With specific targets calling for the end of exploitation, abuse and trafficking in all forms against women and children, it is worth remembering that three-quarters of trafficked people are women and girls.
 In 2017 alone, there were an estimated 25 million people trafficked around the world.
-71 per cent of those were women and girls, and most were trafficked for sexual exploitation.30 Furthermore, half of all female homicide victims in 2012 died at the hands of a partner or family member.31 Femicide, the most extreme form of VAWG, is often born from a cycle of protracted violence, and perpetrators are often not held accountable for their behaviour.32 people are women and girls.
+71 per cent of those were women and girls, and most were trafficked for sexual exploitation.
+Furthermore, half of all female homicide victims in 2012 died at the hands of a partner or family member.
+Femicide, the most extreme form of VAWG, is often born from a cycle of protracted violence, and perpetrators are often not held accountable for their behaviour.